-Furthermore, Guazapa has no historical records of any eruptions, and scientists can’t tell if the volcano is active or not.
+Guazapa has no historical records of any eruptions.
+Also, it is not known whether the volcano is still active.

 Why visit the Guazapa volcano?

-Well, you should visit the this volcano due to its historical importance during the civil war; and also for the fantastic natural surroundings.
+Guazapa should be visited because of its historical importance during the civil war and for its natural surroundings.

 Guazapa volcano during the civil war.

-The Guazapa mountains played an important historical role during the civil war; this area was one of the main strongholds of the FMLN guerillas during the armed conflict of the 1980s.
+The Guazapa mountains played an important historical role during the civil war.
+During the armed conflict of the 1980s, this area was one of the main strongholds of the FMLN guerillas.

-During the civil war, Guazapa Volcano was one of the main guerrilla settlements or strongholds of the FMLN.
-At the volcano, you will find hidden cemeteries, war trenches, bomb shelters, holes in the ground made by bombs, guerilla camps, made up hospitals, and much more.
+At this volcano, visitors will find hidden cemeteries, war trenches, bomb shelters, holes in the ground made by bombs, guerilla camps, made-up hospitals, and much more.

-By visiting these areas, you will get a glimpse of how FMLN guerillas lived during the civil war of the 1980s.
+By visiting these areas, visitors will get a glimpse of how FMLN guerillas lived during the civil war of the 1980s.

 Nature at Guazapa volcano.

-One of the best ways to explore the Guazapa volcano is to do it as a part of a visit to Suchitoto.
+One of the best ways to explore the Guazapa volcano is to do it as a part of a visit to the colorful town of Suchitoto.

-Many people go to Suchitoto stay for a day or a few days and take a day trip to explore the volcano, which is about 10 kilometers from this colorful town.
+People stay in this town for a day or a few days and take a day trip to explore the volcano.
+Guazapa mountains are about 10 kilometers from this colonial town.

-You can explore the Guazapa volcano either on foot or horseback; some tours depart from Suchitoto; by the way, the trip usually takes the entire day.
+You can explore the Guazapa volcano either on foot or on horseback; the trip usually takes the entire day.

 I highly recommend you visit this volcano with a tour company, as you will get a knowledgeable guide that will take you to the best places to visit.